jeffjanderson/backup-tap/README.md

     echo "METADATA_STORE_ACCESS_TOKEN is $METADATA_STORE_ACCESS_TOKEN"
     ```

-16. Include the new bearer token in tap-values.yaml and update of TAP on the backup cluster and make sure it reconciles (you may need to kick some packages).
+16. Include the new bearer token in tap-values.yaml and update of TAP on the backup cluster and make sure it reconciles after some time (or kick packages to speed things up).
 17. Change DNS of your TAP GUI to point to the tanzu-system-ingress of your new backup TAP GUI.
 18. Observe the state of things in your backup TAP GUI:
     * Validate the following are available from what you noted before starting the recovery: